arumsey/aem-mobile-custom-dashboard/README.md

 The resourceType given to your mobile app instance drives the entire dashboard experience.
 Extending the core mobileapps resourceType provides a convenient way to alter existing dashboard functionality.

+Core Instance Type: `/libs/mobileapps/core/components/instance` PhoneGap Instance Type: `/libs/mobileapps/phonegap/components/instance`

 ### Catalog Card

+Each app instance component may override the default [card](content/jcr_root/apps/planetrumsey/mobileapps/components/instance/card.jsp) rendering used by the Catalog view.

 ### App Details Dialog

+The [dialog](content/jcr_root/apps/planetrumsey/mobileapps/components/instance/_cq_dialog/.content.xml) used by the App Details view can be completely altered to meet an app's specific requirements.
+You don't want to expose app store properties?
+Remove it!
+You have specific meta data that needs to be stored with your app?
+Add a new dialog tab!
+The possibilities are endless.

 ### App Template